ssbc/secret-stack/README.md

 So far, the ways i have used this is to manage permissions, for example, to extend the auth method (see below) or to filter the output of a stream.

+### connect = create.createClient(opts)

+sometimes you need to create a connection using a different key pair, and/or to connect without providing access for the remote to your local api.
+`opts` must have a sodium ed25519 key pair, or a `seed` (32 byte random) value, from which a private key will be generated.

+`connect` then takes the same arguments as `node.connect`

 ### node = create (opts)